andyzhp234/QuickChat/documentations/design.md

 # Solutions:

 # CSS questions that i learned from this project: 100vh don't work properly in mobile device.
 We need js to work around.

+# Rate limiter is implement using Redis

+# Features That I Want to add: File Sharing, Custom Icon, Facetime Icon on AppBar